Hoeby/V1-Shelly-Nodered-flow/README.md

 To let this flow work correctly, nodered must be version 3.x.x If not, then the flow will not work.

+These shelly devices are supported in this flow:
+- Shelly Plus Plug S

 Which palette modules need to be installed in nodered:
 - node-red-dashboard
 - node-red-node-ui-table